 - Documented radiographic and histopathologic confirmed primary localized invasive breast cancer.

-- Histologically documented TNBC (ER-/PR-/HER2-) defined as ER-negative and PR-negative (≤5% positive cells stain by IHC for both ER and PR), and negative HER2/neu- status, confirmed on tumor biopsy sample from surgery.
+- Histologically documented TNBC (estrogen receptor negative [ER-]/progesterone receptor negative [PR-]/human epidermal growth factor 2 negative [HER2-]) defined as ER-negative and PR-negative (≤5% positive cells stain by IHC for both ER and PR), and negative HER2/neu- status, confirmed on tumor sample.

 - HER2/neu negative will be defined as one of the following criteria: